-Quarterly, the school holds emergency, fire, severe storm and twice yearly evacuation/ lockdown drills.
+Periodically the school holds emergency, fire, severe storm and safety (A.L.I.C.E.) drills.
 At the beginning of each semester, teachers notify students of the procedures to follow in the event of a drill.
 Emergency procedures and proper exit areas are posted in all rooms.
 During emergency drills or in case of real emergencies, our teacher associates will assist students who require additional assistance in reporting to the designated emergency area.